Read the rest of the article to learn my take on the buckshot vs slug for hunting debate.

 Buckshot is the largest type of “shot” loaded in shotgun shells and a typical buckshot load consists of multiple medium diameter pellets.
 There are many different types and variations of buckshot currently in use, but 12 gauge “00” (“double-aught”) buckshot, which normally consists of 9 (sometimes more) .33 caliber pellets, is the most common.
 As the name would suggest, buckshot was originally designed for use on medium-sized species of game, such as deer.

 Like all types of shot, a buckshot pattern grows in size as the range increases.
 To a certain extent, this is good because it gives the hunter a little room for error when aiming.
 However, this also means that buckshot has a relatively short maximum effective range.
 Depending on the exact shotgun and buckshot load being used, you’re probably looking at a maximum range of around 30 yards.

 Another disadvantage of using buckshot is the fact that since the individual pellets are normally relatively lightweight (a lead 00 buckshot pellet weighs 50-51 grains), they do not retain their energy or penetrate as well as slugs.
-This also limits the effectiveness of buckshot at anything other than short range and on thick-skinned animals.
+This also limits the effectiveness of buckshot on thick-skinned animals and at longer ranges.

 That being said, when used at close range and on thin-skinned game, buckshot is absolutely devastating.
-The characteristics of buckshot make it extremely effective for shooting at moving animals, which is why it is so popular among hunters pursuing deer with hounds and by guides in Africa following up wounded leopards.
+The characteristics of buckshot make it extremely effective for shooting at moving animals.
+For that reason, buckshot is very popular among hunters pursuing deer with hounds and by guides in Africa following up wounded leopards.
 As long as it is used under appropriate conditions, buckshot is an excellent choice, though it is not very versatile.